Tips for Grant Success

 These are two very important sections to be included in your Grant page.

-And of course, set up a detailed plan of what are your plans moving forward if the community decides to support you again.
+And of course, set up a detailed plan of your plans moving forward if the community decides to support you again.

-A very important success factor is that your supporters want to know what you end up doing with their funds and how that success is shared transparently with all the community.
-Document your previous impact or link to an impact report.
-Videos, statistics and graphs, or proof of the activities are all permitted.
+A very important success factor is that your supporters want to know what you end up doing with their funds and how that success is shared transparently with the community.
+Document your previous impact.

 We all know you are not perfect.
 There is a lot of value in showing the community that you are learning from your mistakes and listening to the feedback after trying something.
 It didn't work but you have a plan moving forward.
 People will want to support a team that seems to be iterating.